Water, Wildlife and Fisheries

 Providing Water Supply Certainty for Tribes

-The federal government has a trust responsibility to protect tribes’ rights to access and use the water resources they are legally entitled to, but many tribal water rights today still remain largely undeveloped and unprotected.
-Despite this legal responsibility, Native American households are 19 times more likely than white households to lack complete running water and indoor plumbing.
+The federal government has a trust responsibility to protect tribes’ rights to access and use the water resources they are legally entitled to.
+Despite this legal responsibility, many tribal water rights today still remain largely undeveloped and unprotected with 48 percent of homes in tribal communities lacking access to reliable water sources, clean drinking water, or basic sanitation.
+Additionally, Native American households are 19 times more likely than white households to lack complete running water and indoor plumbing.

 To improve clean water access and address the federal government’s legal obligations, Congress has historically approved and funded Indian water rights settlements, which are negotiated legal agreements that secure tribal water rights and provide the water infrastructure needed to treat and deliver water.